Emergence of robust memory manifolds: Long timescales without fine-tuning

-From the discussion of frozen stabilisation above, we know that for a wide range of parameters (e.g. $2 < g \lessapprox 6.2$ for the gRNN), and binary $\pmb{\sigma}$ the dynamics will flow to marginally-stable fixed-points -- i.e. have infinitely long timescales.
-Moreover, these timescales are generated, not by fine-tuning parameters, but by the network self-organising to a critical state.
-Indeed, requiring the system to be marginally stable over a range of parameters necessitates self-organising to a critical point.
+From the discussion of frozen stabilisation above, we know that for a wide range of parameters (e.g. $1 < g \lessapprox 3.27$ for the gRNN) and binary $\pmb{\sigma}$, the dynamics will flow to marginally-stable fixed-points, which implies an infinitely long correlation/autonomous timescale.
+Thus, these long autonomous timescales are a consequence of the network self-organising to a critical state and do not require fine-tuning of parameters.

-Here, we would like to extend the discussion of self-organised generation of long timescales to the case when $\pmb{\sigma}$ is sensitive but not binary.
+We now extend the discussion of self-organised generation of long timescales to the case when $\pmb{\sigma}$ is sensitive but not strictly binary.
 We can parametrise the sensitivity with a gain $\alpha$ such that $\sigma(x) = [1 + \exp(-\alpha x)]^{-1}$; $\alpha \to \infty$ would give the binary case.
 For concreteness, let us consider the case of the gRNN with large-but-finite $\alpha$.
 In Fig. \ref{fig:long-timescales}a, we see that for large $\alpha$ the dynamics for the network still exhibit timescales that are many orders of magnitude larger than the intrinsic timescale of a neuron ($\tau_h$).
-Like the strictly marginally-stable state these long timescales are a self-organized phenomenon and not simply the result of having a sensitive $\pmb{\sigma}$; indeed for $g$ outside the range supporting marginal stability, the exact same network exhibits overall fast chaotic dynamics (Fig. \ref{fig:long-timescales}a, inset), with only intermittent short-lived freezing of activity.
+Like the strictly marginally-stable state these long timescales are a self-organised phenomenon and not simply the result of having a sensitive $\pmb{\sigma}$; indeed for $g$ outside the range supporting marginal stability, the exact same network exhibits overall fast chaotic dynamics, with only intermittent short-lived freezing of activity (Fig. \ref{fig:long-timescales}a, inset).